StockSharp/doc/en/topics/api/logging/visual_monitoring.md

 - connectors ([IConnector](xref:StockSharp.BusinessEntities.IConnector));
 - own [ILogSource](xref:StockSharp.Logging.ILogSource) implementations (for example, the main window in the algorithm).

 The nesting of sources is showing in the form of a tree.
 Each parent node contains messages of all nested and so on, until the lowest level.
-For strategies such hierarchy allows you to see [child strategies](../strategies/child_strategies.md).
 For connectors it is also useful in the case of [BasketTrader](../connectors.md). using.
 Similarly, the same nesting can be arranged for your own algorithm, implementing the [ILogSource.Parent](xref:StockSharp.Logging.ILogSource.Parent) property.

 ## Monitor using